 To change the custodian of a Petty Cash Fund:

-The new custodian submits the Change Custodian form, which is located online at the USFSCO Petty Cash & Change Funds website.

-The submission of the form generates an automatic email to the unit head/supervisor/delegate who must reply indicating whether or not they approve the custodian change.
+The new custodian submits the Change Custodian form.
+Submitting the form generates an automatic email to the unit head, supervisor, or delegate who must reply indicating whether they approve the change of custodian.

 After submitting the Change Custodian form, the current and new custodians complete the Petty Cash Fund Verification form together.
 This form is used to verify the amount of the Petty Cash Fund at the time a change of custodian occurs.
-A name change will not be authorized until a Petty Cash Fund Verification form is completed.
+A change of custodian will not be authorized until a Petty Cash Fund Verification form is completed.
 Keep a copy of the Petty Cash Fund Verification form in your unit's files.

-If the current custodian is unavailable due to an emergency, the new custodian must still count the money and verify the Petty Cash Fund, but must do so in the presence of the unit head/supervisor/delegate.
+If the current custodian is unavailable due to an emergency, the new custodian must still count the money and verify the Petty Cash Fund, but must do so in the presence of the unit head, supervisor, or delegate.

 The new custodian must complete Petty Cash Fund training.